roman-milk/roman-milk.github.io/katies-devious-mind.md

  Katie watched in fascination as her mother's orgasm coursed through her body.
 After about a minute all movement stopped as Jackie blacked out.
 Katie wondered if she pushed her too far when she heard a faint moan.
 A minute later Jackie rolled over and looked at the phone.
 "Thank you master, may I try to get back into my house now?"

  "Yes slut, crawl over to the fence, climb over it into your other neighbor's yard.
 Go around front, do you have a garden hose in front?"
-Report_Story #2